Patrisse Cullors

-Patrisse Marie Khan-Cullors Brignac (née Cullors-Brignac; born June 20, 1983) is an American activist, co-founder of the Black Lives Matter movement, artist and writer.
+Patrisse Marie Khan-Cullors Brignac (née Cullors-Brignac; born June 20, 1983) is an American progressive activist, artist, and writer who co-founded the Black Lives Matter movement.
 Cullors created the #BlackLivesMatter hashtag in 2013 and has written and spoken widely about the movement.

 Other topics on which Cullors advocates include prison abolition in Los Angeles and LGBTQ rights.
-Cullors integrates ideas from critical theory, as well as social movements around the world, in her activism.
-Cullors has written two books.
+Cullors integrates ideas from critical theory in her activism.
+She has been the subject of criticism for her personal spending and handling of Black Lives Matter funding.

 Early life and education

 Cullors was born in Los Angeles, California.
 Her mother Cherice Foley is a Jehovah's Witness.
 Her biological father was Gabriel Brignac, whom she did not meet until she was eleven years old.
 She was raised in the home of Alton Cullors, who used to work at a General Motors plant in Van Nuys before it was shut down, forcing him to work in low-paying jobs.
-She has three siblings — two brothers named Paul and Monte, and a sister named Jasmine.
+She has three siblings: Two brothers named Paul and Monte, and a sister named Jasmine.
 Gabriel was a repeat offender who was jailed many times on drugs-related charges and died in 2009 in a homeless shelter.
 Cullors described him as having a constant and caring presence in her life.

+Her brother, Monte was arrested in 1999 after stealing his mother's car.
+Later he was diagnosed with schizoaffective disorder and bipolar disorder.
+Cullors recalled that in a fight with prison officers, he was allegedly choked, beaten up brutally, and was forced to drink toilet water.
+She has cited this as one of the reasons for her activism.

 Cullors grew up in a Section 8 apartment in Van Nuys, a poor and largely Mexican-American neighborhood in the San Fernando Valley.
 Her step-father Alton eventually left his family, leaving Cherice to raise her kids on her own.
 Cullors said that she witnessed her 11 and 13-year-old brothers being needlessly slammed into a wall by police when she was 9 years old.
 At the age of 12, she was arrested for smoking marijuana.
-At this time, she was a student at Millikan Middle School, an affluent mostly-white school for gifted kids in Sherman Oaks.
-Cullors describes that she felt ashamed going there with her mother in a car, borrowed from their neighbor and Monte's on-and-off girlfriend Cynthia, since it was in a state of disrepair.
+At this time, she was a student at Millikan Middle School, an affluent school in Sherman Oaks which had a large white student body and a population of gifted students.
+Cullors describes that she felt ashamed going there with her mother in a car.
 She also states that it was the white girls at the school who introduced her to weed.
 However, when she was arrested, she was attending the Van Nuys Middle School, a school consisting mostly of children of working-class families and non-whites, as part of summer school, due to her poor grades.
 For her, the transition was a shock, as the school had a metal detector and was guarded by police unlike her other school.